SharonShen-UC/Preliminary-Results/README.md

 Your responsibilities include:

 1. Submitting your groups preliminary results
-2. Responding to at least three other groups with a couple questions, comments, feedback of any flavor prior to the deadline
+2. Responding to at least three other groups with a couple questions, comments, feedback of any flavor prior to the deadline included in the syllabus